 A chart from Google Sheets can be embedded in a document.
 When the spreadsheet data behind that chart changes, an Update button will appear in the embedded chart within a Google Doc.
 Clicking that button will refresh the embedded chart based on the current data.

 Inserting a Drawing into a document allows for pasting multiple images into one frame within a Google Doc.
-For example, an entire Google Slides slide can be copy/pasted into a Drawing within a document.

-Save Google Docs to Your Local Drive
+Save Documents to Your Local Drive

 - Microsoft Word (.docx)